-Some people are attracted to partners that make them feel safe, while others are excited by that man or woman that they can never truly have.
+Some people are attracted to partners who make them feel safe, while others are excited by that man or woman who they can never truly have.
 (This is how narcissists thrive!)

 As time passes, note whether you remain interested in him or her.
 And if it’s because he’s not emotionally available, get some therapy.
 Such relationships may get you good sex, but he’ll inevitably drive you crazy when you sense that you are not as important to him as you may want.

 For some, relationships transmute into friendships, where sex becomes a bit off-putting, if not incestuous.
 Even if you love her, try not to settle for this.
 With the addition of children, the partnership may grow, but not the lust.
 Without the glue of attraction, your partner may end up looking elsewhere.

 Sex should be playful, creative and yet seriously exciting.
 You have to be able to let go.
 And, for many, foreplay is the most tender part, holding hands, stroking each other’s hair, feeling the other’s touch… the comfort of body on body.

 So, you have been with her for some time.
 Are you still mad crazy about her body?
 Do you still want him, and want him again?
 If so, you have something.

 Personalities can blend together well.
 They can clash as well.
 And even if the sex is great, not everyone can get along with you… and vice versa.
 Aristotle taught us the golden mean, and I think it works with relationships as well.
 Sometimes two extroverts simply require too much energy to thrive.
 Some of the happiest couples that I’ve known have a balance between introvert and extrovert.